25–100 Bed Hospital Registration Process in Nepal: Requirements, Cost & MoHP Approval Guide (2026)

 • Inspection fees: Variable, based on hospital size and location

 Additional charges may apply for specific licenses and permits required for hospital operation.
+Hospitals must also ensure compliance with the 15 bed hospital guidelines where applicable to avoid regulatory issues and ensure smooth approval.

 Timeline for Hospital Registration Completion